Dashboard | Tax Configurations (V2 Tax Engine) BETA

 Stackable Tax

-Example: Imagine an item with a price of $100.
-There's a 5% tax and a separate 10% tax.
+Example: An item with a price of $100, is taxed at 5% tax and then a separate 10% tax.

 Tax 1: 5% of $100 = $5.00